College Regulations - Catalog 2013-14

 Student Identification Cards

 New students are issued an identification card at fall orientation.
 They will need this card to receive meals at all dining facilities on campus, to enter many of the residence halls, to check books out of the library, to cash checks in town, to establish identification for discounts given by some stores to students, and other uses.
-When a student withdraws from the College, takes a leave of absence, or is suspended, he or she must turn in this ID card to the Registrar’s Office in order to have a clear record at the College.
+When a student withdraws from the College, takes a leave of absence, or is suspended, he or she must turn in this ID card to the dropbox outside the Student Life Office or Public Safety in order to have a clear record at the College.
 The fee for replacing identification cards is $25.

 Students are permitted to bring automobiles, motorcycles, and bicycles to campus, but they must register these vehicles, pay a $50 vehicle registration fee (for automobiles and motorcycles), and observe the regulations for parking and storage.